Your first job is to help customers find the product or service they’re looking for.

 Some more recent marketplaces are, however, doing away with the category structure entirely.
 This is particularly common among marketplaces that only feature very specific types of products or services.
 Airbnb is a good example: instead of a hierarchical category structure, they use faceted search—a location search that can be narrowed down by using filters for different apartment features.
 We are going to talk more about filters a bit later.

 If you decide to use categories, I recommend using them cautiously during the early days of your marketplace.
 Too often, I see budding marketplace founders take their cues from large e-commerce sites and create complex category structures with tens of top-level categories and dozens of subcategories.
 This is a good idea only if you expect to launch your site with thousands of products.
 Otherwise, it will only lead to frustration for your users.
 Browsing a complex category structure can be quite tedious, especially if most of them are empty.
+A narrow focus and a limited number of categories is usually the best way to start.

 A good rule of thumb is that no category should be empty when you launch.
 If you do not have enough supply for 100 subcategories, consider only having 5-6 top-level categories and no subcategories.
 Without a vast array of products, this will be enough for your customers.
 When you start acquiring more products and providers, you can add new categories and subcategories based on supply and demand.
 This supply-driven approach results in far better usability for your users.